SeoulSKY/SoruSora/docs/CONTRIBUTING.md

 People *love* thorough bug reports.
 I'm not even kidding.

 ## Use a Consistent Coding Style
-Follow [PEP 8 Guidelines](https://peps.python.org/pep-0008/), which is standard coding style guidelines for Python
+Follow [PEP 8 Guidelines](https://peps.python.org/pep-0008/), which are standard coding style guidelines for Python

 * You can try running `pylint` for style unification